-You can confirm that the number of workers in the cluster has been updated by going to GCP Console—Clusters.
+You can confirm that the number of workers in the cluster has been updated by going to Cloud Console—Clusters.

 Congratulations!
-You've used the Google API Explorer to update a Cloud Dataproc cluster.
+You've used the Google APIs Explorer to update a Dataproc cluster.

-If you plan on using the cluster, you can use the above template to restore the cluster to it default configuration with two workers (in the
+If you plan on using the cluster, you can use the above template to restore the cluster to its default configuration with two workers (in the

 Patch bodyfield, change